A well-maintained yard with a lush, green lawn and a variety of plants along the edges, with garden lights and a wooden fence in the background.

 Natural lawn care isn't about pumping nutrients into your lawn, it's about building up organic matter in your soil.
 Having healthier soil will mean thicker turf and less weeds, which means less need for herbicides.
 Having healthier soil will mean less watering, because organic matter locks moisture into the soil.
 Plus, healthy soil sequesters carbon, keeping it out of the atmosphere where it becomes a greenhouse gas.

-Removing synthetic chemicals from our yards also keeps those chemicals out of our watershed-- something that we as an organic lawn care company work at every day.
+Removing synthetic chemicals from our yards also keeps those chemicals out of our watershed-- something that we as an organic lawn company work at every day.
 Applying organic fertilizer, soil amendments and microbial drenches will build up your soil and give you a healthier lawn.
 Natural fertilizer also locks carbon into your soil, which is great for the environment.

 What it means to have an organic yard.